 5. Come prepared

-This means packing a well-loaded diaper bag with extra clothes and diapers.
-Making sure they were fed before leaving, going after a nap so they’re not cranky and keeping the length of your outing manageable.
+This could mean packing a well-loaded diaper bag with extra clothes and diapers and feeding them before leaving.
+Maybe you go after a nap so they’re not cranky, and keeping the length of your outing manageable.
 Keep shopping lists handy so you know exactly what to buy on an errand.

 “How do you do it?” a fellow twin mom asked me at a farmers market.
 She was also out with her own set of twins, but unlike me, she had a nanny helping her.
 She admitted she couldn’t imagine being out with her twins alone.